-Pui Purpose: To take water from Waitara River Condition requirement Means of monitoring during period under review Compliance achieved?
-1. The volume taken shall not exceed 1,400 m /hr Daily maximum flow rates provided monthly Compliance 99.5% of reported data 2.
-The taking of water is managed to ensure that water is taken only when the river flow is above 4,600 L/s Continuous gauging at Bertrand Road Yes 3.
-Installation and maintenance of a water meter for water take data Monthly data reports provided Yes

-Pui Purpose: To take water from Waitara River Condition requirement Means of monitoring during period under review Compliance achieved?
-4. Water conservation measures-incl. five-yearly testing of pipeline integrity and two-yearly report on water conservation Water conservation reports received January 2021.
-Pipeline testing is overdue.
-Methanex and Council have been in discussion on how best to achieve this Water conservation report received slightly late.
-Pipeline testing report on hold through discussion with Council 5.
-Appropriate screening of intake structure to prevent fish entrainment Inspection and liaison with consent holder Yes 6.
+Purpose: To take water from Waitara River Condition requirement Means of monitoring during period under review Compliance achieved?
+1. The volume taken shall not exceed 1,400 m 3 /hr Daily maximum flow rates provided monthly Yes One minor exceedance to hourly abstraction.
+2. The taking of water is managed to ensure that water is taken only when the river flow is above 4,600 L/s Continuous gauging at Bertrand Road Yes 3.
+Installation and maintenance of a water meter for water take data Monthly data reports provided Yes 4.
+Water use reduction measures- incl. five-yearly testing of pipeline integrity and two-yearly report on water use reduction programme Water conservation reports received January 2021.
+There has been no testing of the Methanex water take pipelines due to the existing issue of there not being any practical methodology to carry out pressurizing of the pipes.
+Yes Pipeline testing report on hold through discussion with Council.
+5. Appropriate screening of intake structure to prevent fish entrainment Inspection and liaison with consent holder Yes 6.
 Lapse of consent Consent given effect to N/A 7.
-Review of consent No further provision for review N/A erall assessment of consent complia s consent High Ov erall assessment of administrative pe Good
+Review of consent No further provision for review N/A erall assessment of consent complia s consent High Ov erall assessment of administrative pe erformance in respect of this consent High